 LOUISE MORRIS: ARTISTIC DIRECTOR

-Louise is a site-specific performance and installation artist and educator whose current practice responds to local and historical trauma, place making and belonging for communities and audiences, questioning how Australian cultural memory is circulated and repressed though spiritual and communal understandings of location.
-She was a Lecturer in Art and Performance within the School of Communications and Creative Arts, Deakin University, Burwood (2004-2019).
+She was a Lecturer in Art and Performance (2004-2019) within the School of Communications and Creative Arts, Deakin University, Burwood and is now an honorary fellow. of this university.
 She worked with Splinters Theatre of Spectacle (1995-1998), Co-founded Culturally Innovative Arts (1997-2001) and was a founding member of the Red Cabbage Collective (2001-2010).

 Matthew Scott: Technical Artist and Production Manager